Years of life experience bring with them a special kind of confidence but does your make-up match your poise?

 The last step in your make-up routine should be your lipstick.
 Bold dark colours will make lips appear fine but applying a primer and neutral shade will give the appearance of fuller, plumper lips.

-Wrinkles in the upper lip can be a sign of dehydration so be sure to support skin hydration and elasticity by incorporating our Age Defy+ Line Eraser Lip & Eye serum into your skin care routine.
+Wrinkles in the upper lip can be a sign of dehydration so be sure to support skin hydration and elasticity by incorporating our Age Defy+ Line Eraser Serum into your skin care routine.

 How do you use make-up for younger looking skin?
-Join the conversation at @GreenPeopleUK or by commenting in the section below.
+Join the conversation at @GreenPeopleUK.